 Some natural floors require a sealant at installation.
 Review the many different types of sealers available to ensure you select one designed to hold up to high-traffic areas throughout the home.
 Natural stone is so durable, it is even approved for outdoor and transitional spaces, such as patios, lanais, and even pool decks.

-When it comes to affordability and durability, laminate flooring is a long-time favorite.
+When it comes to affordability and durability, laminate flooring is a long-time favorite among high-traffic flooring options.
 This material is easy to install, eliminating the need to pay for professional installation.
 This versatile flooring material gives you the look of wood, tile, and other materials at a fraction of the cost.
 This man-made material features a layered process and comes in a variety of thicknesses, ranging from about 6 mm up to roughly 15 mm.
 Review the specific laminate product carefully to select the one that will provide you with the best durability possible.

 Engineered & Solid Hardwood